The elusive fluid-and-crystal coexistence state in simulations of monodisperse, hard-sphere colloids: Recent advances: large-scale, long-duration simulations with truly hard spheres

-Finally, these approaches do not address what to expect for solvent-suspended colloidal spheres.
-Even a very recent large-scale study of hard-sphere systems again puts forth an atomic hard-sphere model with no suspending fluid to predict phase transitions in hard-sphere colloids.
-Pieprzyk \textit{et al.} use event-driven molecular dynamics to produce liquid and crystal states and, from this, theoretically deduce a coexistence region \cite{pieprzyk2019thermodynamic}.
-However, no actual liquid/crystal coexisting phases appear in the simulation.
-The authors attribute this absence to metastability (but we speculate that neglecting the solvent also contributed).
-Although the study did not produce coexisting structures, the authors developed rigorous theory (expanding the work of Kolafa et al. \cite{kolafa2004accurate} and Speedy \cite{speedy1998pressure}) to calculate chemical potential and recover the Hoover and Ree hallmark volume fractions for hard-sphere melt and freeze points.
-A tie line between them indicates a coexistence region, \textit{but simulations in that region revealed only full liquid or full crystal structure}.
-Overall, their study reinforces the first paradox, showing phase transitions without internal energy.
-And, with respect to the second paradox, explicit demonstration of phase coexistence is still missing -- which we speculate relates to neglecting the interstitial liquid’s effects, because the model system was large.
+To wit, even Pieprzyk \textit{et al.}'s recent large-scale, long-duration study of truly hard spheres {did not report} explicit phase separation.
+Using event-driven molecular dynamics with 1,000,000 truly hard particles, they successfully produced pure fluid and pure crystal states [\textbf{Figure \ref{fig:fig5}}].
+They used these phase lines and careful calculations of chemical potential to theoretically deduce a coexistence line \cite{pieprzyk2019thermodynamic}.
+The authors developed rigorous theory (expanding the work of Kolafa \textit{et al.} \cite{kolafa2004accurate} and Speedy \cite{speedy1998pressure}) to calculate chemical potential and recover (and refine) the Hoover and Ree hallmark volume fractions for hard-sphere melt and freeze points.
+A tie line between them indicates a coexistence region, but simulations in that region revealed only purely fluid or purely crystal structure --- no {report of} coexisting domains.
+The authors attribute this to metastability.
+We agree.
+We speculate that it is also related to their use of infinitely hard particles undergoing ballistic collisions.

-To resolve the paradoxes, we test Frenkel’s proposition of entropy competition and construct a complete liquid-to-crystal phase diagram for PRHS colloids.
-To do so, we conducted Brownian dynamics simulations of phase behavior using a large-scale computational model of hard Brownian spheres in a Newtonian solvent, and subject it to changes in volume fraction.
-To satisfy the law of large numbers and produce a large number of accessible microstates, we progressively increased the system size up to 10 million finite-sized particles.
-We report here our observations of spontaneous phase transitions and spontaneously-emergent liquid-and-crystal phase coexistence.
-We report novel observation of different phase boundaries as well as a different coexistence osmotic pressure compared with hard-sphere atomic systems.